-How to Remove Empty Folders in Google Drive
+How to Find and Remove Empty Folders in Google Drive?

 Finding empty folders is now an easy task with the Clean Drive app.
 Clean Drive is an app that runs in the cloud and does not require installing software or downloading all of your Google Drive files.
-All that is necessary is logging into the Clean Drive website, and it will automatically start scanning your Google Drive files and folders.
+All that is necessary is logging into the Clean Drive website, and it will scan your Google Drive files and folders.

 When your scan is complete, you will receive a report showing how your storage in Google Drive is used.

 Among many items in the report is a list of your empty folders.